• Skip to main content

 How to Design Questions

 It is easy to create and set up a mid-course survey in Canvas.
-The survey should be anonymous (Canvas has a setting for anonymous responses) and can be as short as three short answer questions.
+The survey should be anonymous (Canvas has a setting for anonymous responses) and can be as short as three short-answer questions.

-To motive students to provide feedback, it is important to emphasize in the survey’s instructions that student feedback is valuable and will be used to improve current and future learning experiences.
+To motivate students to provide feedback, it is important to emphasize in the survey’s instructions that student feedback is valuable and will be used to improve current and future learning experiences.
 If you would like to ask students for formative feedback, please contact your instructional designer for help in setting up a survey in your course.

-Example of formative feedback survey questions:
+Examples of formative feedback survey questions:

 1. What is one significant insight you have gained thus far in this course?